Seeking Refuge from Slavery: Enslaved Resistance from Africa to the Americas HIST5146

 Short Description

-In this course, students will engage with the history of enslaved resistance to slavery and the slave trade through a series of case studies of communities and individuals in different times and places.
-These case studies will provide the basis for discussion comparative approaches to systems of slavery; exploring the question of 'agency' in the historical of experiences of enslavement, and the role of enslaved people in the legal abolition of slavery.
-Thinking about fugitive slaves offers insights into the legacies of slavery and its abolition, raises questions about the legal approaches to ending slavery, and gives important historical context to current debates about the policing of Black people in public spaces.
+In this course, students will engage with the history of resistance to slavery and the slave trade through re-interpretation of material culture, engagement with the method of speculative fiction, and a series of case studies from Africa to the Americas.
+These case studies will provide the basis for discussion comparative approaches to systems of slavery; exploring the question of 'agency' in the historical of experiences of enslavement, and the role played by enslaved people in the abolition of slavery.

 Timetable